moserhof/python_web_crawler/README.md

 - Relegation 🔴

-The `styles.css` is already be hooked up for you!
-Additionally, you can open the `bpl_standings.html` file that's already included in the forked repo in your browser to see the **finished product**.
+The `styles.css` is already hooked up for you!

-`$ open bpl_standings.html`

 ---
 # The final result!